Felix-Hz/green-squares/README.md

 ### Fact of Day 140
 The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.

+### Fact of Day 141
+In March 31 of 1492, Ferdinand and Isabella sign the Alhambra decree, expelling all Jews from Spain unless they convert to Roman Catholicism.